Adkali/PowerJoker/README.md

 - Note: For users seeking an extra layer, final payload can be a awesome start.
 #### Improved User Interface:
 - Colors/INFO/OUTPUT has been improved to be much more nicely.
--Note: do not forget to install the requirements.txt. if you face into errors, share me with the information.
+- [!!]
+Note: DO NOT forget to install the requirements.txt. if you face into errors, share me with the information.
+- [+] ngrok ability. with the use of '-n' flag, user wil be prompt to select a local port with the main socket connections.